 Not that any of this makes me any happier about FFIII, mind you.

 Just to show you how badly it went, we confronted the Snow Queen with the mirror and freed Miss Saeko, fought the evil mask, only for the Snow Queen to reveal herself as Miss Saeko’s jealous childhood friend (we had guessed this, so the surprise gave us no extra motivation to keep playing the game).
 Her Persona, the Night Queen, was the real demon.
-(The MT wiki tells me that the Night Queen is the goddess Nyx, though I’m not clear why they came up with this.
-The Japanese names?
-It makes sense, though, since Hypnos and Thanatos are both mythical sons of Nyx.
+(The MT wiki tells me that the Night Queen is the goddess Nyx, though I’m not clear where they got that information.
+Maybe it was in the Japanese script?
+It makes sense, though: Hypnos and Thanatos are both mythical sons of Nyx.
 The third son of Nyx is Moros, who has only ever showed up in Persona 3).
 We went after the Night Queen up her final dungeon, reassured by a walkthrough that Sorrow would be invincible thanks to Lilim and the Night Queen’s poor loadout of spells… only for the Night Queen to drop us with a series of physical attacks, the only thing Lilim couldn’t defend against.

 And then we gave up.
 That was it.
 We couldn’t take it anymore.
 We have never given up on a game before, not in eight years, but we gave up.
 Not Mega Man & Bass.
 Not Mega Man X7.
 Not FFIII, which I hated.
 Not Mega Man X Command Mission, which we both hated.
 To make matters worse, Persona 1 took up so much time that I actually had to scale back operations on this very blog (by skimming down from twice-a-week Marathon Journal updates to once-a-week) to make up for the damage it had caused to our schedule.
 We should have given up ages before and it will be some time, if ever, before I ever come back.